-Book building, in the context of the Offer, refers to the process of collection of Bids from investors on the basis of the Red Herring Prospectus and the Bid cum Application Forms and the Revision Forms within the Price Band.
-The Price Band and Minimum Bid Lot was decided by our Company, in consultation with the BRLMs, and was be advertised in all editions of The Financial Express, an English national daily newspaper, all editions of Jansatta , a Hindi national daily newspaper and Kolkata edition of Arthik Lipi , a Bengali newspaper, Bengali being the regional language of West Bengal, where our Registered Office is located, at least two Working Days prior to the Bid/Offer Opening Date and was be made available to the Stock Exchanges for the purposes of uploading on their respective websites.
-Pursuant to the Book Building Process, the Offer Price is determined by our Company, in consultation with the BRLMs after the Bid/Offer Closing Date.
+Book building, in the context of the Offer, refers to the process of collection of Bids from investors on the basis of this Red Herring Prospectus and the Bid cum Application Forms and the Revision Forms within the Price Band.
+The Price Band and Minimum Bid Lot will be decided by our Company, in consultation with the BRLMs, and if not disclosed in this Red Herring Prospectus, will be advertised in all editions of The Financial Express, an English national daily newspaper, all editions of Jansatta , a Hindi national daily newspaper and Kolkata edition of Arthik Lipi , a Bengali newspaper, Bengali being the regional language of West Bengal, where our Registered Office is located, at least two Working Days prior to the Bid/Offer Opening Date and shall be made available to the Stock Exchanges for the purposes of uploading on their respective websites.
+Pursuant to the Book Building Process, the Offer Price shall be determined by our Company, in consultation with the BRLMs after the Bid/Offer Closing Date.

-All investors, other than Anchor Investors, were required to only participate through the ASBA process by providing the details of their respective ASBA Account in which the corresponding Bid Amount will be blocked by the SCSBs.
-Retail Individual Investors were required to participate through the ASBA process by either (a) providing the details of their respective ASBA Account in which the corresponding Bid Amount will be blocked by the SCSBs; or (b) by using the UPI Mechanism.
-Anchor Investors were not permitted to participate in the Offer through the ASBA process.
+All investors, other than Anchor Investors, shall only participate through the ASBA process by providing the details of their respective ASBA Account in which the corresponding Bid Amount will be blocked by the SCSBs.
+Retail Individual Investors shall participate through the ASBA process by either (a) providing the details of their respective ASBA Account in which the corresponding Bid Amount will be blocked by the SCSBs; or (b) by using the UPI Mechanism.
+Anchor Investors are not permitted to participate in the Offer through the ASBA process.

-In accordance with the SEBI ICDR Regulations, QIBs and Non-Institutional Investors were not permitted to withdraw or lower the size of their Bids (in terms of the quantity of the Equity Shares or the Bid Amount) at any stage.
-Retail Individual Investors (subject to the Bid Amount being up to ₹ 200,000) could revise their Bids during the Bid/ Offer Period and withdraw their Bids until the Bid/ Offer Closing Date.
-Further, Anchor Investors could not withdraw their Bids after the Anchor Investor Bidding Date.
-Except Allocation to Retail Individual Investors, Non-Institutional Investors and the Anchor Investors, Allocation in the Offer was made on a proportionate basis.
+In accordance with the SEBI ICDR Regulations, QIBs and Non-Institutional Investors are not permitted to withdraw or lower the size of their Bids (in terms of the quantity of the Equity Shares or the Bid Amount) at any stage.
+Retail Individual Investors (subject to the Bid Amount being up to ₹ 200,000) can revise their Bids during the Bid/Offer Period and withdraw their Bids until the Bid/Offer Closing Date.
+Further, Anchor Investors cannot withdraw their Bids after the Anchor Investor Bidding Date.
+Except Allocation to Retail Individual Investors, Non-Institutional Investors and the Anchor Investors, Allocation in the Offer will be on a proportionate basis.
 For further details, see "Terms of the Offer" and "Offer Procedure" on pages 349 and 357, respectively.

-The Book Building Process and the Bidding process were subject to change from time to time, and the Bidders were advised to make their own judgment about investment through the aforesaid processes prior to submitting a Bid in the Offer.
+The Book Building Process and the Bidding process are subject to change from time to time, and the Bidders are advised to make their own judgment about investment through the aforesaid processes prior to submitting a Bid in the Offer.

-Bidders should note that the Offer is also subject to (i) filing of this Prospectus with the RoC; and (ii) obtaining final listing and trading approvals from the Stock Exchanges, which our Company shall apply for after Allotment.
+Bidders should note that the Offer is also subject to (i) filing the Prospectus with the RoC; and (ii) obtaining final listing and trading approvals from the Stock Exchanges, which our Company shall apply for after Allotment.